 However, using plants to make plastic is easier said than done.
 One reason: Plant polymers have a very different chemical structure than the polymers made from oil.
 And things that have different chemical structures behave differently.

 For example, plant polymers don’t generally repel water, as oil-based polymers do.
 That’s why we use oil-based polymers in plastic containers that hold food and drinks.
 Imagine buying milk in a plastic bag that wasn’t waterproof.

 The power of enzymes

-At the University of Toronto in Canada, biochemist Emma Master is trying to figure out how to alter plant polymers to make them repel water.
-She’s using enzymes, which are proteins found in nature that act as catalysts.
+Biochemist Emma Master works at the University of Toronto in Canada.
+She is trying to figure out how to alter plant polymers to make them repel water.
+She’s using enzymes.
+These are proteins found in nature that act as catalysts.
 Catalysts work by increasing or decreasing the rate of a chemical reaction.

 “We are using enzymes to generate [new] plant polymers, some of which might be useful in plastic-replacing materials,” says Master.
 “And what is nice about enzymes is that they are biodegradable,” she adds.

-Master is especially interested in using plants to make plastic products we tend to use once and then throw away, like food wrappers and the materials used to package products such as batteries and pens.
+Master is especially interested in using plants to make plastic products we tend to use once and then throw away.
+Examples include food wrappers and the materials used to package products such as batteries and pens.
 Her research involves creating new materials from wood and farm crops.
-She does this by extracting cellulose — a structural material in wood and plant fibers.
+She does this by extracting cellulose.
+It is a structural material in wood and plant fibers.
 Then she experiments with enzymes to make the cellulose behave more like the hydrocarbon-based polymers that are traditionally used to make plastics.

 Already, there are plastic drinking cups and bags made from corn-based polymers combined with traditional, oil-based polymers that repel water.
 While that’s a step in the right direction, such bags don’t always easily biodegrade.